 Section 4.
-That § 34-20G-45 be AMENDED.
+That \S 34-20G-45 be AMENDED.

 34-20G-45.
-[Effective January 1, 2022] Secure phone or web-based verification system.
+[Effective July 1, 2022] Secure phone or web-based verification system.

-Within one hundred twenty days of July 1, 2021 No later than May 15, 2022, the department shall establish a secure phone or web-based verification system.
+Within one hundred twenty days of July 1, 2021 July 1, 2022, the department shall establish a secure phone or web-based verification system.
 The verification system shall allow law enforcement personnel and medical cannabis establishments to enter a registry identification number and determine whether the number corresponds with a current, valid registry identification card.
 The system may disclose only:

-- (1) Whether the identification card is valid; - (2) The name of the cardholder; - (3) Whether the cardholder is a qualifying patient or a designated caregiver; - 19 (4) Whether the cardholder is permitted to cultivate cannabis plants; - 20 (5) The registry identification number of any affiliated registered qualifying patient; 21 and - (6) The registry identification of the qualifying patient's dispensary or dispensaries, if any. - Section 5.
+- (1)Whether the identification card is valid; - 16 (2) The name of the cardholder: - 17 (3)Whether the cardholder is a qualifying patient or a designated caregiver; - 18 (4) Whether the cardholder is permitted to cultivate cannabis plants; - 19 (5) The registry identification number of any affiliated registered qualifying patient; 20 and - The registry identification of the qualifying patient's dispensary or dispensaries, if (6)22 any.

+23 Section 5.
 That § 34-20G-72 be AMENDED.

 34-20G-72.
-[Effective January 1, 2022] Promulgation of rules--Violation of required or prohibited action as misdemeanor.
+[Effective July 1, 2022] Promulgation of rules--Violation of required or prohibited action as misdemeanor.

-Not later than October 29, 2021 April 30, 2022, the department shall promulgate rules pursuant to chapter 1-26:
+Not later than October 29, 2021 October 31, 2022, the department shall promulgate rules pursuant to chapter 1-26: